mozzius/arbitra/docs/Arbitra.md

 C:\Users\Mozzi\Documents\Programming\arbitra\arbitra-client\parse.js:194 Connection added: localhost
 ```

-This looks mostly good!
+This looks mostly good.
 However, I noticed that in the reply, it doesn't reply with a value for `advertise`, which is a problem.
 Looking again at the code for `pg()`:

 ```javascript
 function pg(msg,ip,callback) {